Scene - Cut - Print!

 Watch for close-working pointing dogs with little more than a stutter before barging in to flush the bird.
 Afterwards, the hunter congratulates the dog like a prize-winner.
 Using a pointing dog like a flusher is obviously in poor form.
 Wanna retriever, get a retriever!
 On that, not all dogs retrieve but it’s kind’a comical to watch those that do so to varying degrees.

 There are those that run a few victory laps around the expectant owner.
 Some may search for the downed bird and, once assured that the bird is dead, leave it right where it was found to find another.
-Some that will find a bird all right, then politely pluck feathers for its handler on the spot.
+A few dogs retrieve while enjoying a taste - “CRUNCH!”
+Some will find a bird all right, then politely pluck feathers for its handler on the spot.
 Without any apparent embarrassment, the owner has been “trained” to make the retrieve; all-the-while repeating, “Fetch - fetch here, Bozo - fetch!”
 After-which, they congratulate the dog on finding the bird.
 Thus, sealing the poor behavior for the life of the dog.

 And, to finish the comedy of errors, resembling the rubber chicken comedic prop, a dog or shot mangled bird carcass being held up to the camera for the viewers at home.

 Yes, you watch enough of these amateur productions and you will see it all!
-Many pay for it through (brutal) comments they receive by the “Viewer-Police”.
-Comments on everything from safety to the video producer’s choice of dogs and training.
-You may believe that is what I’ve done here but I’m merely mentioning what to look for in these videos to make your viewing more insightful.
+Many pay for it through the brutal comments they receive by the “Viewer-Police”.
+Comments on everything!
+The “evils of hunting” of course, as well as comments on policing empty hulls tossed about by semi-autos, perceived safety concerns - even the video producer’s choice of dogs and hunting style.

 Summary:

 It should be apparent that the quaility of entertainment and information found in online videos cannot compare to that found in professionally edited media.
-The reality is, like credible research, the contributors to these publications are chosen for their ample experience and the work refined by their peers.
-These are the true professionals of our sport.
+The reality is, like credible research, the contributors of professional publications are more often chosen for their ample experience and the work refined by their peers.
+These are generally the true professionals of our sport.

-Still, even the most poorly accomplished videos took time, effort - and a certain amount of courage - to share with even the least discerning audience.
-As mentioned, motion-sickness, poor editing and etiquette considered, viewers of a higher standard can glean some information while being motivated and entertained.
+Still, even the most poorly accomplished videos took time and effort - not to mention, a certain degree of courage - to share with even the least discerning among us.
+Though enduring motion-sickness, poor editing, and (hunting) etiquette, viewers of a higher standard can still glean some information from these “watch at your own peril” videos.

 As promised, it’s time now for my top-five picks of worthwhile viewing: (In order of time spent watching.)